 If you experience dramatic mood swings, from euphoria to depression, that disrupt your life, you’re not alone.
 Nearly 3% of American adults suffer a bipolar episode every year.
-At Progressive Behavioral Health, PLLC, in Friendswood, Texas, the team of psychiatrists and clinical experts provides customized treatments to address bipolar disorder and its symptoms.
+At Progressive Behavioral Health, PLLC, in Friendswood, Katy, and Round Rock, Texas, the team of psychiatrists and clinical experts provides customized treatments to address bipolar disorder and its symptoms.
 Call Progressive Behavioral Health or schedule a consultation online today.

 Bipolar disorder is a brain malfunction that affects your mood, energy levels, and ability to function.
 There are three categories of bipolar disorder: Bipolar I, Bipolar II, and cyclothymic disorder.